 In sub-regions of Finland, peatlands account for more than 40%, and in some cases even more than 60%, of the total area.
-The same applies to the boreal zone of E-Europe and especially W-Siberia, which is entirely covered by peatlands except for the parts near rivers.
+The same applies to the boreal zone of E Europe and especially W Siberia, which is entirely covered by peatlands except for the parts near rivers.
 Similar conditions are found to some extent in Kamchatka (◘ Fig. K-17), Alaska, and Labrador and in the areas south of Hudson Bay.
 It is therefore necessary to treat the pedobiome of bogs following the coniferous forests.
-Often the line between coniferous forest and bog is difficult to draw.
+Often the boundary between coniferous forest and bog is difficult to draw.
 The already mentioned spruce forests with Polytrichum and Sphagnum already show strong peat formation.

-◘ Fig. K-17 Bog lakes in western Kamchatka with species-rich bog banks, partly with Myrica tomentosa, Rubus chamaemorus between low Salix fuscescens trellis, but mainly cyperaceae such as Carex rotundata, C. middendorfii, in addition Comarum palustre, Drosera rotundifolia, Pedicularis labradorica, Hammarbya paludosa, Platanthera tipuloides and Sphagnum, in the water flooding Sparganium (photo: Breckle).
+◘ Fig. K-17 Bog lakes in W Kamchatka with species-rich bog banks, partly with Myrica tomentosa, Rubus chamaemorus between low Salix fuscescens trellis, but mainly Cyperaceae such as Carex rotundata, C. middendorfii, in addition Comarum palustre, Drosera rotundifolia, Pedicularis labradorica, Hammarbya paludosa, Platanthera tipuloides and Sphagnum, in the water floating Sparganium (photo: Breckle).

-In the geological sense, peat bogs are deposits of peat with a thickness of at least 20 to 30 cm.
-If the peat layer is lower or the content of combustible substance is only 15 to 30%, we speak of anemic bogs.
+In the geological sense, peat bogs (mire, “Moor” in German) are deposits of peat with a layer thickness of at least 20 to 30 cm.
+If the peat layer is thinner or the content of combustible substance is only 15 to 30%, we speak of anmoor bogs.
 In the ecological sense, bogs are communities of life that are bound to high groundwater, regardless of the thickness of the peat layer on which they grow.
-Because of the poor aeration of the soil, the bog plants take root very shallowly, so that only the condition of the uppermost peat layers is important for them.
+Because of the poor aeration of the soil, the bog plants root very shallowly, so that only the condition of the uppermost peat layers is important for them.
 The following types of peatland can be distinguished:

 1. Topogenous bogs, which are bound to a very high water table and therefore occupy the lowest parts of the relief or occur where spring water escapes.
 This subheading includes fens of various kinds.